Jackywathy/Box-Creator/README.md

 3. Profit?

 ## Dependencies
-- **ezdxf** - allows writing of AC1027 dxf drawings, which have a line-weight attribute#
+- **ezdxf** - allows writing of AC1027 dxf drawings, which allows line-weight attribute to be set.

 ## TODO